-The XPan II uses interchangeable bayonet-fitting Hasselblad lenses specifically designed for the Xpan/Xpan II cameras.
+The XPan uses interchangeable bayonet-fitting Hasselblad lenses specifically designed for the XPan.
 Three lenses are available: a 30mm Aspherical, a 45mm and a 90mm.
 The following is general user information for both the 45mm and the 90mm lenses.
 The 30mm lens requires more specific information and is therefore supplied with its own user manual.
-See the 'Technical Specifications' table towards the end of this manual for firther details of all three lenses as well as depth of field tables for the 45 mm and 90 mm lenses.
+See the 'Technical Specifications' table towards the end of this manual for further details of all three lenses as well as depth of field tables for the 45 mm and 90 mm lenses.
 Further information on filters can also be found under 'Accessories' towards the end of this manual.